lkm1234/CV/Rydberg atoms/readme.md

 x1 and y1: the location of the first photon x2 and y2: the location of the second photon
 Still in progress......

+Due to the indirect interaction between photons, the phase of photons will change during the propagation process.
+Our ultimate goal is to realize the function of quantum logic gate through the change of photon phase.
 ```